Kallio/tulospalvelupaavo/pokaalijahti-wp-plugin/README.md

 **Pokaalijahti** is a WordPress plugin that allows you to display tournament results from multiple [Navisport](https://navisport.com) events on your WordPress site.
 The plugin isn’t limited to a single club, so you’re welcome to collaborate with other clubs in your area.

+If you enjoy using the plugin, feel free to show your support—perhaps with a coffee or a kisamakkara at the next event, or simply cheering me on to the finish line!

 ## Installation

 ### 1. Download the Plugin